 Tail: 3/5

-■Recommendations for each situation (1 = not suitable ⇔ 5 = best)
+■Recommendations for each situation (1 = unsuitable ⇔ 5 = best)

 First of all, the skis are incredibly light.
-I was surprised at how light they are, something not found in traditional fat skis.
+I was surprised by how light they were, something you don't find in conventional fat skis.

 I use a 116mm board, and because the board has partial camber underfoot, the effective edge is long, allowing for carving turns without feeling like it's too thick.
 Thanks to the Amphibio design, with camber on the inside and rocker on the outside, I particularly feel the quick grip of the inside edge in the first half of the turn.
 The flat tail also provides grip in the second half of the turn, allowing the board to release very well.
 I was able to make really great long turns